More Search Tools: Doctors Videos

 • Back muscles must support continual sudden forward and lateral movements and start-and-stop motions during a game of tennis

-• Learn about the different racket tensions and be fitted by a professional for the proper tennis equipment; a more flexible tennis racquet requires more trunk rotation than a stiffer tennis racquet with looser strings
+• Learn about different racket tensions and be fitted by a professional for the appropriate tennis equipment; a more flexible tennis racquet requires more trunk rotation than a stiffer tennis racquet with less tension in the strings.
+Racquets must also be properly sized by hand size to reduce stress on the elbow which in turn may alter the biomechanics of the swing and ultimately result in back pain.

 • Use proper form during tennis, bending the knees, holding in the abdominal muscles

-• Have a tennis professional check your form periodically
+• Have a tennis professional check that proper form is being used

-• For new players, professional tennis instructors can teach you proper form and make suggestions on how to avoid back injuries, back pain or stress on the back
+• For new players, professional tennis instructors can teach proper form and make suggestions on how to avoid back injuries, back pain, or stress on the back